 o You may be denied entry if your passport is damaged or has pages missing

-o If you are a dual national you must leave Thailand on the same passport you used to enter.
+o If you are a dual national you must leave Edinburgh on the same passport you used to enter.

-• All visitors must have proof of onward passage (ie a return ticket)
+• Visitors may be required to prove onward passage (ie a return ticket)

 Whilst this information is correct at the time of publishing the information may change without prior notice.
 It remains your responsibility to check your visa requirements before travelling.

 It is advisable to take out medical insurance as no treatment will be administered without proof of cover.
 Be careful if you hire cars or motorbikes and make sure the rental is covered by the appropriate motor insurance.